Article Overview: Grinnell Glacier Hike

 After you’re past Lake Josephine, the trail reveals its true strenuous self.
 With a total incline of nearly 2,100 feet, it’s time to see some of the most stunning sites in the state of Montana.
 To your left, you’ll see the turquoise blue lakes below as the sharp drops grow steeper.

 About a mile from Lake Josephine, you’ll come to the one and only major switchback of the trail.
-This is where the trail will be closed if there is an avalanche danger.
+This is where the trail will be closed if there is avalanche danger

 Big Switchback to Final Ascent

 I took a lot with me on this Grinnell Glacier hike, and I don’t mean the stuff in my backpack.
 My emotional baggage had been wearing me down with stress and burnout.
-I swear this trail made me feel so at peace with the universe as every step seemed to slough off the emotional rot and bring me a higher sense of self and my place in the world.
+This trail made every step slough off the emotional rot and brought a higher sense of self.
+I can’t stress it enough – give yourself extra time to enjoy the dazzling views on this trail.

 As you hike, you see the same dazed look on everyone else’s face.
 It’s transcendent here on this exhaustive path that seems to replace the energy you’re burning immediately.
 The trail widens and narrows, giving plenty of places to stop and take photos, meditate, or just… be.